Pan-Fried and Roasted Pork Chops with Apricot-Dijon Sauce

 Grain-Free Breaded Pork Chops with Mustard Sauce ~ from Kalyn’s Kitchen

 Mom’s Perfect Pork Chops ~ Simply Recipes

 Pork Chops with Balsamic Glaze ~ Kalyn’s Kitchen

 Grilled Pork Chops with Garlic-Lime Sauce ~ Dine and Dish

-Creole-Seasoned and Pan-Fried Pork Chops with Tomato and Red Bell Pepper Salsa ~ Kalyn’s Kitchen
+Creole-Seasoned and Pan-Fried Pork Chops with Tomato-Pepper Salsa ~ Kalyn’s Kitchen